Non-Invasive Glucose Monitoring

 Existing Biological Barriers:

 1. Skin Thickness: The devices relying on electromagnetic fields, i.e., Radio waves & infrared, are poised to be affected by the thickness of the skin.
 The more thickness, the lesser permeabilization and scattering.
-Moreover, depending upon race, sex, skin conditions, the variation will increase.
+Moreover, depending on race, sex, and skin conditions, the variation will increase.

-2. Sweat based: The wearables devices relying on sweat for glucose monitoring have certain limitations, primarily the environmental conditions.
+2. Sweat-based: The wearable devices relying on sweat for glucose monitoring have certain limitations, primarily environmental conditions.
 For example, in colder environments or excessive humidity, the sweat output is reduced in the former.
 In the latter, excessive humidity, impurities, and contamination from salt will hamper the sensor.

 How Can We Help You?